joeky888/dotfile/Software/Software.md

     * User Agent Switcher (by Alexander Schlarb)
     * Absolute Enable Right Click & Copy
     * Search by Image - Reverse Image Search (by Armin Sebastian)
-  * about:config (About:config is available in the Beta and Nightly versions) https://www.reddit.com/r/firefox/comments/11shvus
+  * about:config (About:config is available in the Beta and Nightly versions and is only on non-private tabs) https://www.reddit.com/r/firefox/comments/11shvus
     * gfx.webrender.all: true
     * gfx.webrender.software: false
     * gfx.webrender.software.opengl: false